 Cultural outings organised by the association

-Registration for outings is open approximately 4 weeks in advance.
+Registration for outings opens approximately four weeks in advance.

-To register for an outing, simply print out and return the form available under the description of each outing, together with a cheque made payable to the Friends of the Museums, to the following address:
+To register for an outing, simply print and return the form available under the description of each outing, accompanied by a cheque made payable to the Friends of the Museums, to the following address:

 Antoine Vivenel et de la Figurine